Umuzi-org/ACN-syllabus/content/k8s/fluxcd/postgresql-buttons/_index.md

 You'll notice your front end starts and your backend can't start because it can't find the PostgreSQL secret and that is likely because you don't have postgressql helm chart installed

-So let's start by adding the source for bitnami
+Many of the awesome helm charts you'll use was developed by Bitnami so let's start by loading the source helmRepository.

 ```
 # infrastructucture/sources/bitnami.yaml